ali1naqvi/aiclub/index.md

 title: "AI CLUB"
 permalink: /
 layout: default
-theme: Minimal
+theme: Tactile
 ---

 # AI club

-##Club Mission
+## Club Mission
-**This is a great section for important principles, like your club mission and metrics for measuring success.**
+This is a great section for important principles, like your club mission and metrics for measuring success.

 ## Members
 - George Washington